yairsabag/mongodb-mcp-server/README.md

 #### Option 2: Atlas API credentials args

 Use your Atlas API Service Accounts credentials.
-More details in the [Atlas API Access](#atlas-api-access) section.
+Must follow all the steps in [Atlas API Access](#atlas-api-access) section.

 ```json
 {